Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Marquette Insights & Trends

-- Marquette has gone 10-0 over its last 10 contests, with a 6-4 record against the spread during that span.
+- Marquette is 6-4 against the spread and 10-0 overall over its past 10 contests.

-- Three of Golden Eagles' last 10 outings have gone over the total.
+- In their past 10 games, the Golden Eagles have gone over the total three times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.